-This is because, during rehab, a lot of people are sheltered from the outside world and triggers.
-However, once they leave rehab, they are vulnerable to these triggers and negative influences.
+This is because, during rehab, a lot of people are sheltered from the outside world and from their triggers.
+However, once they leave rehab they are vulnerable to these triggers and negative influences.

 In order to combat this, each rehab centre will provide everyone with their own relapse prevention plan.

-A relapse prevention plan is a fantastic tool and way of providing newly recovered sufferers with the techniques and tools on how to stay sober in the outside world.
+A relapse prevention plan is a fantastic tool and way of providing newly recovered sufferers with techniques and tips on how to stay sober in the outside world.

-Your relapse prevention plan should include a range of techniques, including emergency contacts, helplines, self-help groups and HALT.
+Your relapse prevention plan should include a range of resources, including emergency contacts, helplines, self-help groups and HALT.
 HALT stands for hungry, angry, lonely and tired.

 The idea behind HALT is that if you are any one of these four things, then you should always cure this first before considering giving in to a craving.

 To learn more about relapse prevention in West Sussex, call our team on 0800 326 5559

 Once individuals leave drug and alcohol rehab in West Sussex, they often think that the hard work is done.

 However, for many people the real hard work has only just started.
 In order to remain sober, individuals must work hard to avoid triggers and give in to cravings.